animation-is-always-taken/cust-engine-extras/README.md

 # Installation
 for the java resource pack it's just dropping it in %appdata%/.minecraft/resourcepacks like every other resources

-to install it on geyser you have to put the geyser_resources.mcpack in *your geyser folder*/packs and geyser_mappings.json in the custom_mappings folder
+to install it on geyser you have to compress the "cust's resources bedrock" folder as a zip and then rename it to "geyser_resources.mcpack" (no quotes, no .zip at the end) and put that on *your geyser folder*/pack